Competing edge and bulk localisation in non-reciprocal disordered systems: Competing mechanisms of localisation

 \section{Competing mechanisms of localisation}

-As the systems under consideration are both nonreciprocal and disordered, we observe two distinct mechanisms of localisation.
-Namely, on the one hand, the nonreciprocity pushes the eigenmodes to be localised at the edge as a result of the imaginary gauge potentials and on the other hand, the disorder causes the eigenmodes to become localised in the bulk.
-In contrast to the disordered Hermitian or periodic nonreciprocal setting, our systems exhibit both mechanisms simultaneously, leading to an intricate competition between the edge and the bulk localisations.
+As the systems under consideration are both non-reciprocal and disordered, we observe two distinct mechanisms of localisation.
+Namely, on the one hand, the non-reciprocity pushes the eigenmodes to be localised at the edge as a result of the imaginary gauge potentials and on the other hand, the disorder causes the eigenmodes to become localised in the bulk.
+In contrast to the disordered Hermitian or periodic non-reciprocal setting, our systems exhibit both mechanisms simultaneously, leading to an intricate competition between edge and bulk localisation.